MIForever/My_Readline/README.md

 This was arduous

 ## Task
-Task istself is a big challange.
-Task was recreating readline function using only limited functions.
+The task itself is a big challenge.
+The task was recreating the readline function using only limited functions.

 ## Description
-I stucked it for more than 1 month, probably 2 months.
-Today i created a simple function that stips from end of the string.
+I stuck it for more than 1 month, probably 2 months.
+Today I created a simple function that stips from the end of the string.
 And this is it! my code worked finally.

 ## Installation
 Nothing to install.
 Just use it as ordinary functions.

 ## Usage
-You give it int value that identificator of an open file.
+You give it the int value that identifies an open file.
 Every time you call it with the same identificator it returns by 1 full line till it reaches the EOF.
 ```c
 int READLINE_READ_SIZE = 512;